Wondering how to pack classic British style for your travels to the UK? Perhaps you fancy looking like you just stepped out of a Range Rover!

 Here’s what I believe.
 Unless you’re actually mucking around a farm and your Land Rover is decades old, don’t try to pull off head to toe classic British.
 Better to take the look and make it work for you and your lifestyle.

-Classic British Style – YES
+Classic British Style – DO

 - Nature colors – moss or dark green, navy, camel